pbprasad99/algorithmic_pareto/docs/Algorithms/Backtracking/README.md

 # Backtracking

-Backtracking seems confusing and difficult to learn, because there are so many different ways of doing the same thing.
+Backtracking seems confusing and difficult to learn, because there are many different ways of doing the same thing.

 Here, we solve the same problem in many different ways only to see the possibilities.